neslidncr/Clarusway_Cohort3_Developer_Handson/README.md

 - Step 4: Complete Administrator implementation tasks

-- Step 5: Write LWC components on the VS Code
+- Step 5: Write LWC components, Apex triggers, and classes on the VS Code

 - Step 6: Create Screen flow alternatives for each LWC component if available

 - Step 7: Deploy your application on developer org using to showcase your app within your team.

 - Step 8: Prepeare your presentation on 17th March 2023 at 8 PM

 ## Considerations